Ornette Coleman: 1959: The Shape of Jazz to Come

-In 1959 Atlantic released The Shape of Jazz to Come.
+In 1959, Atlantic Records released Coleman's third studio album, The Shape of Jazz to Come.
 According to music critic Steve Huey, the album "was a watershed event in the genesis of avant-garde jazz, profoundly steering its future course and throwing down a gauntlet that some still haven't come to grips with."
-Jazzwise listed it No. 3 on their list of the 100 best jazz albums of all time.
-When French philosopher Jacques Derrida interviewed him, Ornette said that "Lonely Woman" from the album resulted from seeing a rich woman who was in such solitude.
+Jazzwise listed it at number three on their list of the 100 best jazz albums of all time in 2017.

-Coleman's quartet received a long – and sometimes controversial – engagement at Five Spot jazz club in New York City.
+Coleman's quartet received a long and sometimes controversial engagement at the Five Spot Café in Manhattan.
 Leonard Bernstein, Lionel Hampton, and the Modern Jazz Quartet were impressed and offered encouragement.
 Hampton asked to perform with the quartet; Bernstein helped Haden obtain a composition grant from the John Simon Guggenheim Memorial Foundation.
-But trumpeter Miles Davis said Coleman was "all screwed up inside", although he later became a proponent of Coleman's innovations.
+A young Lou Reed followed Coleman's quartet around New York City.
+Miles Davis said that Coleman was "all screwed up inside", although he later became a proponent of Coleman's innovations; Dizzy Gillespie remarked of Coleman that “I don’t know what he’s playing, but it’s not jazz."

-Coleman's early sound was due in part to his use of a plastic saxophone.
-He bought a plastic horn in Los Angeles in 1954 because he was unable to afford a metal saxophone, though he didn't like the sound of the plastic instrument at first.
+Coleman's early sound was due in part to his use of a plastic saxophone; he had purchased it in Los Angeles in 1954 because he was unable to afford a metal saxophone at the time.

-On the Atlantic recordings, Coleman's sidemen in the quartet are Cherry on cornet or pocket trumpet; Charlie Haden, Scott LaFaro, and then Jimmy Garrison on bass; and Higgins or his replacement Ed Blackwell on drums.
-The complete recordings for the label were collected on the box set Beauty Is a Rare Thing.
+On his Atlantic recordings, Coleman's sidemen were Cherry on cornet or pocket trumpet; Charlie Haden, Scott LaFaro, and then Jimmy Garrison on bass; and Higgins or Ed Blackwell on drums.
+Coleman's complete recordings for the label were collected on the box set Beauty Is a Rare Thing in 1993.